 - Internal proficiency test data sheets (where applicable) will be uploaded to ILIMS by the analyst prior to technical review.
-After technical review is complete, the Quality Manager (or designee) will download the data sheets from ILIMS and retain a paper copy in the proficiency test records. - 15.9.3.1.2 Proficiency test samples may be used as training samples or for competency testing as determined by the discipline lead. - 15.9.3.1.3 Scientific Research Tests are not treated as proficiency tests. - 5.9.3.2 The Forensic Services proficiency testing program complies with accreditation proficiency testing requirements. - 5.9.3.3 Each analyst engaged in testing activities shall successfully complete at least one proficiency test per calendar year in each discipline and at least one proficiency test per accreditation cycle in each subdiscipline in which the forensic scientist or technician performs examinations. - 5.9.3.3.1 DNA analysts and technical support personnel performing DNA analysis comply with proficiency test requirements of the Quality Assurance Standards for Forensic DNA Testing Laboratories and Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories.
-DNA Proficiency tests shall be tracked by the assigned due date. - 5.9.3.3.2 The laboratory shall have a documented schedule for proficiency testing which is being followed by each analyst and technical support person; refer to procedure 15.9.3.7 for this schedule. - 5.9.3.4 Each Forensic Services laboratory participates in at least one external proficiency test annually, in every discipline of forensic science in which it provides services.
-ISO/IEC 17043 Accredited test providers are used for external proficiency tests. - 5.9.3.5 Records of proficiency testing are maintained and the records contain at a minimum, the following: - a) The test set identifier; - b) How samples were obtained or created; - c) Identity of the person taking the test; - d) Dates of analysis and completion; (may be the start/finish date) - e) Originals or copies of all data and notes supporting the conclusions; (full details of the analyses/examinations undertaken and the results and conclusions obtained) - f) The proficiency test results; - g) All discrepancies noted;
+After technical review is complete, the Quality Manager (or designee) will download the data sheets from ILIMS and retain a paper copy in the proficiency test records. - 15.9.3.1.2 Proficiency test samples may be used as training samples or for competency testing. - 15.9.3.1.3 Scientific Research Tests are not treated as proficiency tests. - 5.9.3.2 The Forensic Services proficiency testing program complies with the ASCLD/LAB Proficiency Review Program. - 5.9.3.3 Each analyst engaged in testing activities shall successfully complete at least one proficiency test per calendar year in each subdiscipline in which the forensic scientist or technician performs examinations. - 5.9.3.3.1 DNA analysts and technical support personnel performing DNA analysis comply with proficiency test requirements of the Quality Assurance Standards for Forensic DNA Testing Laboratories and Quality Assurance Standards for Convicted Offender DNA Databasing Laboratories.
+DNA Proficiency tests shall be tracked by the assigned due date. - 5.9.3.3.2 The laboratory shall have a documented schedule for proficiency testing which is being followed by each analyst and technical support person; refer to procedure 15.9.3.7 for this schedule.